-In its most recent issue, InBuilding Magazine’s Senior Editor, Alan Dorich, took the time to speak with our VP of Business Development, Robert Bianco, to learn more about the history of Hylan, working for Hylan, and how the company is leading the way when it comes to smart city initiatives.
+In its most recent issue, InBuilding Magazine’s Senior Editor, Alan Dorich, took the time to speak with our VP of Business Development, Robert Bianco, to learn more about the history of Hylan, working for Hylan, and how the company is leading the way when it comes to smart city initiatives and its turnkey solutions.

 Operating as a true provider of turnkey services for its clients in the wireless, wireline, municipal and utility sectors, Hylan masters the areas of comprehensive communications solutions, electrical infrastructure design, engineering, fiber optic and construction services, and more.
 Through its services, Hylan continues to meet the ever growing demand for network capacity, including ultra-fast broadband, 5G networks and densified fiber deployments.